About m² (Michael)

-Experienced product leadership with a little more personality than most consultant sites allow
+with a little more personality

 Portrait of Michael Murdza

-I am a product executive with more than 20 years of experience helping software companies build, modernize and scale products through critical stages of growth.
+I'm a product executive with more than 20 years of experience helping software companies build, modernize and scale products through critical stages of growth.
 My work sits at the intersection of product strategy, roadmap clarity, platform evolution and experienced leadership for teams that need better decisions, stronger focus and fewer expensive mistakes.

 Michael Murdza Founder, azDrum Solutions